+It usually takes around four to six months to elongate the vagina.
 This can vary from person to person.
-It usually takes around four to six months to elongate the vagina.
 If someone is sexually active the vagina will remain fully stretched so there is no need to continue using the dilators.
-It may be useful to use dilators again if you have not had sex for a while, or need to increase the length of your vagina.
+It may be useful to use dilators again if you have not had sex for a while or need to increase the length of your vagina.

-Some women prefer to use natural dilatation through sexual intercourse and others may use a combination of natural dilatation and sexual intercourse to stretch their vagina.
+Some prefer to use natural dilation through sexual intercourse and others may use a combination of natural dilatation and sexual intercourse to stretch their vagina.
 Our team are available to discuss these options with you.